codejayant/terraform-vpc-ec2/README.md

 1. To validate the terraform configuration
 `terraform plan --var-file=production.tfvars`

-2. To execute the infrastructure
+2. To create the infrastructure
 `terraform apply --var-file=production.tfvars`

+3. To delete the infrastructure
+`terraform destroy --var-file=production.tfvars`